Investigations and findings

 Human Health and Ecological Risk Assessment

-As part of the investigations, Defence conducted a Human Health and Ecological Risk Assessment.
-This assessment measured the PFAS exposure risks to people living, working and undertaking recreational activities within the management area and to local plant and animal life.
+Defence conducted a Human Health and Ecological Risk Assessment to measure.
+The PFAS exposure risks to people living, working and undertaking recreational activities within the management area and to local plant and animal life.

 To support communities reduce their exposure to PFAS from Defence and other sources, the NSW Environment Protection Authority has issued precautionary dietary advice for Shoalhaven River and Currambene Creek.